wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento1/faq/applying-surcharges.md

 To apply a surcharge to a payment method in your backend, follow these steps:

-1. Log in to your Magento 1 backend.
+1. Sign in to your Magento 1 backend.
 2. Select systems and configuration.
 3. In the MultiSafepay module, select the **Option connect** gateway.
 4. Select the relevant payment method.